carolinagles/data_science_projects/README.md

 This query calculates the number of trips completed by each cab company within a specified date range.
 The goal is to identify which companies had the highest trip counts over the specified period.

-**Use Case**
-- **Operational Insights**: Analyzing which cab companies are most active within a specific date range can help in understanding market performance.
-- **Business Decision Support**: Can guide promotional strategies, resource allocation, or partnerships with high-performing companies.

 ```sql
 SELECT
     cabs.company_name,